-And the world’s largest investor in overseas coal projects, the Oversea-Chinese Banking Corporation, said it would end financing for coal-power plants (once it finishes two final projects in Vietnam), while China’s State Development and Investment Corporation announced plans to stop investing in new coal-fired plants and focus on new energy sources.
+Meanwhile China's State Development & Investment Corporation has announced plans to stop investing in new coal-fired plants and focus on new energy sources.

 More broadly, the Investor Agenda for a low-carbon world has attracted 477 signatories, representing around US$34 trillion in assets under management.

 These investors are calling on governments not just to limit rising temperatures, but also to meet the Paris climate agreement’s more difficult goal of limiting global warming to 1.5 degree Celsius above pre-industrial levels.

 Meanwhile, the Institute for Energy Economics and Financial Analysis has found that those who ignored climate-change warnings have already taken a financial hit.
 BlackRock, the world’s largest fund manager, lost around US$90 billion over the last decade, three-quarters of which was due to its holdings in ExxonMobil, Chevron, Shell, and BP.